ClementNerma/Rave/docs/books/hybrid.md

 });
 ```

 That's pretty heavy, right?
 That's why SilverNight supports IST.
 Here's how the compiler implements it: when you specify the type of a resource, the compiler attemps to see exactly the same structure in the initialization part (if there is one).
-That's why you can do the same assignment for a `List` and an `Array` variable, even though there don't have the same type.
-The compiler understands you are trying to assign a list of data and do the required stuff in the background.
+That's why you can do the same assignment for a `Array` and an `List` variable, even though there don't have the same type.
+The compiler understands you are trying to assign an array of data and do the required stuff in the background.

 IST takes sense when you have more complex structures like this and don't want to define a whole structure.
 It analyses your object and guesses its type to make what it calls an _on-the-fly_ structure, a structure that wasn't defined explicitly.
 Here's an example for our problem: